cyverse-gis/cyverse-stac/docs/collections.md

 CyVerse features a set of public datasets that are curated in the CyVerse DataStore.

-The assets are primarily available from the DataStore over the public WebDAV
+The assets are primarily available from the DataStore over the public WebDAV.

 https://data.cyverse.org/dav-anon/